cpdis/Learning/Software Development Process/Notes.md

     - `git pull` combines `git fetch` and `git merge`

 `git branch` if you want to make changes or experiment without changing original files or project. `git branch myNewBranch` will create a new branch (separate from `master`). `git checkout -b myNewBranch` will do the same thing. `git merge` will merge the current branch with whatever other branch is specified (such as `master`). `git branch -d myNewBranch` will delete that `myNewBranch`.
 Switch to another branch with `git checkout myNewBranch`.

+# Requirements and Prototyping
+Customer/stakeholders provide a description of what they want the system to do.

+Requirements engineering (RE) is the process of establishing the services that the customer requires from the software system.
+In addition, requirments engineering also has to do with the constraints under which the system operates and is developed.
+Software Requirement Specification (SRS) is the final product of requirement engineering.

+Software is the abstract description of a set of computations that becomes concrete, and therefore useful only when software is run on hardware.
+- *software* + *hardware* + *context*